Wahid Enitan Oshodi

 Wahid Enitan Oshodi (born May 5, 1967) is a Nigerian sports administrator, legal practitioner, and civil engineer.
 He is the President of the African Table Tennis Federation (ATTF) and an Executive Vice President of the International Table Tennis Federation (ITTF).
-He is a former Commissioner for Youth, Sports, and Social Development in Lagos State and a former President of the Nigerian Table Tennis Federation.
+He is a former Commissioner for Youth, Sports, and Social Development in Lagos State and a former President of the Nigerian Table Tennis Federation., a member of the Board of World Table Tennis (WTT), and Chairman of the Lagos State Sports Trust Fund (LSSTF) Board of Trustees.

 Career

 Oshodi served as Commissioner for Youth, Sports, and Social Development in Lagos State from 2011, overseeing programs and infrastructure development.
 He organized the 2012 National Sports Festival, which showcased emerging talent.
 As President of the Nigerian Table Tennis Federation from 2013, he promoted youth development and international competitiveness, hosting international events like ITTF Challenger tournaments.

 In 2016, Oshodi was elected Vice-President of ITTF Africa (Western Region), then Deputy President of the ATTF in 2021.
 He became President of the ATTF in 2024, focusing on increasing access and participation in table tennis across Africa.
 Since 2021, he has served as Executive Vice President of the ITTF.